nwg/racket-wiki/RacketCon-Hackathon-2012.md

 Some suggested projects are listed below.
 The main categories are documentation improvements, FFI bindings, and web APIs.

+To make documentation improvements, fork the Racket git repo and make your changes there.
+Most of the core documentation can be found at `collects/scribblings/`.
+When you're done, submit a pull request and a developer will review and suggest changes or merge it.
+For help with pull requests, see the [GitHub help page](https://help.github.com/articles/using-pull-requests).

+For other projects, PLaneT is probably the appropriate distribution channel.
+For help with making a PLaneT package, see [this page](http://pre.racket-lang.org/docs/html/planet/Developing_Packages_for_PLaneT.html) or ask around.
+Neil Van Dyke's [McFly](http://planet.racket-lang.org/package-source/neil/mcfly-tools.plt/1/10/planet-docs/doc/index.html) tool is also helpful.

+***

 # Documentation improvements

 * Add code examples to Reference sections that lack or have few examples.
 Examples: [string ports](http://pre.racket-lang.org/docs/html/reference/stringport.html), [reading](http://pre.racket-lang.org/docs/html/reference/Reading.html), [delayed evaluation](http://pre.racket-lang.org/docs/html/reference/Delayed_Evaluation.html), and so on.